mrpekr/mrpekr.github.io/about.markdown

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
 ---

 Hi Im Mr. Pekr/Peter, Im Programer And A Little Bit Of Youtuber.
-Thanks For Reading My Bot I Post Here About My Projects That I Worked On Or Im Working On And Some Random Stuff That I Think Is Interesting.
+Thanks For Reading My Blog I Post Here About My Projects That I Worked On Or Im Working On And Some Random Stuff That I Think Is Interesting.

 <h4>Links:</h4>
 [Twitter][twitter], [Youtube][youtube], [Github][github]